FarhanaShaheed/VehicleManagementSystem/README.md

    - Select `Run As` > `Java Application`.
    - The application will execute and create output files in the project root directory, based on the predefined filters.

+## 📂 Output Result
+When you run the `VehicleManagement` class, the program will create instances of different vehicle types (ICEV, BEV, HybridV) and display their characteristics.
+The output will be printed to the console, showing the manufacture details and engine type for each vehicle.